 The Khar pistol had been around for a while.
 But Khar was not a well-known company and the pistol came in at a price point around $800 at that time.
 So, it did not achieve commercial success in the market.
 Walther had the same issue.

-Walther was a fairly well-known brand, but the cost of the Walther PPS when it was initially introduced was around $800 as well.
+A fairly well-known brand Walther initially introduced the PPS for around $800.
 Walther has since reduced the price to be more in line with guns like the Smith and Wesson Shield.
 But at the time $800 limited the popularity of the Walther PPS to collectors and very serious end-users who were willing to spend the money on the gun.

 The Smith and Wesson Shield was the first concealed Carry gun to come in at a price point that was affordable for the average American at that time.

 The Smith and Wesson M&P in 9-millimeter comes with a seven-round flush fit magazine and an 8-round extended magazine with a mag sleeve to help avoid over-insertion of the magazine.
 These magazines are only sold through Smith and Wesson and there are no aftermarket options.
-That said their reasonable price ranges anywhere from 20 to 35 dollars depending on if you’re buying them online or in a retail environment.
+That said their reasonable price ranges anywhere from 20 to 35 dollars.

 There are also a wide variety of aftermarket extensions for the gun which we will cover later.